 - Grandma, don’t be afraid of technology.
 There are so many fun games, programs, and toys out there that involve technology and the grandkids will love it all.
 Grandma can score big points with a techie gift.

 - Experience gifts are a blessing to everyone involved.
 Grandparents can give the gift of experiences like tickets to a theatrical production, concert, sporting event, science museum, etc. These gifts are also a great way for my kids to spend some special time with their grandparents.

 - Personalized gifts can be a great idea.
 I know my young children LOVE to see their name on their toys, bags, etc. This is a way to give a special gift that they can keep forever.
-Some of my favorite personalized gift ideas for children are backpacks, puzzles, rocking chairs and books.
+Some of my favorite personalized gift ideas for children are (paid links) backpacks, puzzles, rocking chairs and books.

 - Kids love gifts that coincide with their talents and passions.
 Come on grandma…find out what your grandchildren really love right now.
 Do they like science?
-Try giving some science kits, a magazine subscription for a children’s science publication.
+Try giving some (paid link) science kits, a magazine subscription for a children’s science publication.
 Do they love dance?
 How about extra lessons, dance leotards, books about dancers.
 There are unlimited ideas when you delve into the child’s interests.

 - Give them what they want.
 I know it sounds crazy and it can be hard to do.
 That teenage granddaughter may only want expensive eye shadow palettes for Christmas.
 I know it can seem boring to buy clothes, makeup, shoes…but if those are the things the child really wants it will make them happy!
 I know that the goal of every grandma out there is to make those grandkids smile!